zhiqing-xiao/sn/README.md

 - Section 2.4.3, in the example, the paragraph starting with "Case II", the sentense "The condition can be simplied to $\gamma\ge\frac{1-4\alpha}{1-\alpha}$ and $\gamma<\frac{1-4\beta}{1-\alpha}$".
 Change 【 $\gamma<\frac{1-4\beta}{1-\alpha}$  】 to 【 $\gamma\ge\frac{1-4\beta}{1-\alpha}$  】.
+- Section 5.7.3, Problem 5-8: (The author assigned the style incorrectedly.
+Please notice the paragraph format.)
 - Section 6.7.1, Problem 6-1: Remove the answer 【[A]】.
 - Section 6.7.2, before Problem 6.5: Remove the line in Chinese.
 - Section 12.4, Paragraph 1: Change 【They conducted】 to 【They conduct】.